paulio/paulmarsh/content/apps/obs-remote.md

 {{< figure src="/images/OBS/InitialSetup.png" title="Connect to OBS" class="imgPortrait" >}}

 To connect to OBS you need to supply the address of the machine OBS is running on together with the port you used to install the Web Socket add-in.
 Typically the address will just be the same name as the machine OBS is running and the default port will be *4444*.
-For example, if you machine name is JUPITER then the address you need to enter is (**you must include the ws://** at the front); *ws://jupiter:4444*
+For example, if your machine name is JUPITER then the address you need to enter is (**you must include the ws://** at the front); *ws://jupiter:4444*

 NB.
 Some devices, such as Amazon Fire tablets, do not use your networks naming services.
 If this is the case then you cannot use the name of your computer, you must find the IP address instead.